Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 There is a distinct difference in color between the nearly white sapwood of walnut and the heartwood, which ranges in color from a deep, rich dark, almost chocolate-brown to a purplish black.
 The wood often has a purplish cast with dark streaks.
 However, there is a wide variation of color, figure, and grade within the species.
 The grain of walnut is mostly straight and open, though some boards may have a grain pattern that is burled or curly.
 In fact, the wood is especially valued for its wavy, curly, and mottled figures.
 The wood surface is generally fairly dull, though it may develop a lustrous patina after many years in use.

 This is one of the most prized of North American hardwoods.
 Although American black walnut is somewhat softer than northern red oak, the wood is heavy, hard, and stiff and has excellent dimensional stability.
 It is moderatly dense, but very strong, with good shock resistance.
 Walnut is one of the most durable of the domestic commercial woods, even under conditions favorable to decay.

 Janka Hardness: 1010

-Black walnut is nearly seventy-eight percent as hard as red oak, is roughly thirty softer than sugar maple, about twenty-one percent harder than African mahogany, and about forty-two percent harder than Douglas fir.
+Black walnut is nearly seventy-eight percent as hard as red oak, roughly thirty percent softer than sugar maple, about twenty-one percent harder than African mahogany, and about forty-two percent harder than Douglas-fir.

 Frequently used as a highlight material for borders and other inlay techniques, this familiar domestic wood has many commercial applications.
-It is typically found in wood flooring, veneer, paneling, fixtures, furniture, cabinets, and novelty items.
+It is typically found not only in wood flooring but also veneer, paneling, fixtures, furniture, cabinets, and novelty items.
 In addition, it is superior to all other woods for gunstocks because of the way it keeps its shape.